General Application for GST/HST Rebates

 After working late one night, Nicole stops by her local grocery store on her way home to pick up a few loaves of bread, cat litter, a roast beef sandwich for $2.95, and a 350 ml bottle of apple juice for $1.00.

-The bread is a zero rated item for GST/HST purposes and the cat litter is subject to the full 13% HST.
+The bread is a zero-rated item for GST/HST purposes and the cat litter is subject to the full 13% HST.

 Eligibility

 Generally, if you buy a qualifying item in a participating province that provides a provincial point-of-sale rebate for the qualifying item, the registrant supplier will credit you with the rebate of the provincial part of the HST due at the time of your purchase.
-This means that you usually will not pay the provincial part of the HST when you buy a qualifying item in a participating province that provides a provincial point-of-sale rebate for the qualifying item.
+This means that you will usually not pay the provincial part of the HST when you buy a qualifying item in a participating province that provides a provincial point-of-sale rebate for the qualifying item.

 The point-of-sale rebate applies to sales of qualifying items at retail establishments, over the Internet, and at any point in the distribution chain.
 However, if the registrant supplier does not credit the rebate to you, you can apply for a rebate of the provincial part of the HST paid on the sale of qualifying items under reason code 16.